+- Market research.
 The first step for any budding entrepreneur should be market research, said Dave Savage, an Atlanta-based mentor to investors.
 Whether you do that research yourself or hire someone else to do it, you should be sure to find out two things: if the product already exists, and if people will pay for it.
+Read our article on market intelligence to learn more about this important step in starting your business.

+- Licensing.
 The next step is to decide whether you want to produce and sell the product yourself or license the idea to a company with the means and experience to handle it.
 Licensing is sort of like renting your idea.
 The company handles everything — the manufacturing, marketing, distribution — and then pays you royalties based on sales.
 No upfront investment is required.
 Many large corporations license ideas, as do designated licensing companies.
+For more information about licensing, read this article on licensing.

+- Build and test a prototype.
 If you go the solo route, you'll need a sample or prototype to make sure the product can be made to your specifications in a factory.
 Experts' opinions on how to go about this vary.
 You can make your own, if that's possible.
-Or, you can hire out, locally or overseas.
+This step may take several iterations and many, many months to complete.
+Learn more about producing a product and testing it here.

 U.S. factories versus overseas factories

-Both options come with logistical challenges, said Hertzman, founder of Hertzman Media Group, which publishes online resources to help people in the apparel and textile industry make business decisions.
-Due to globalization and a diminishing American factory base, it's not always possible to find a U.S. factory that is capable of making the type of product you want, he said.
+Both U.S. and overseas options come with logistical challenges, said Edward Hertzman, founder of Hertzman Media Group.
+Due to globalization and a diminishing American factory base, it's not always possible to find a U.S. factory that can make the type of product you want, he said.

-Battishill doesn't pretend that negotiating with foreign factories is always easy.
+If you're thinking of going the overseas route, Arlene Battishill, director of digital marketing at MediaMark Spotlight, noted that working with overseas factories isn't as complicated as some people think – but she acknowledges that negotiating with foreign factories isn't always easy.
 Indeed, there are language and cultural barriers to overcome.
 But you just have to know how to play the game, and that means sounding like you know exactly what you're doing, even if you don't, she said.
-Some of her tips include the following:

-- In initial conversations, use language such as, "We want to have a long-term communication" and "As we have never done business together before, I must see the quality of your work before I place an order."
+- Pre-screen your potential factory.
+In initial conversations, use language such as, "We want to have a long-term communication" and "As we have never done business together before, I must see the quality of your work before I place an order."
 This will indicate to the factory that you intend to make a large purchase, even if you're just requesting a sample to start.

 - Be ready to negotiate.
 Foreign factories may charge American companies more because they expect American companies will pay it.
 When they come back with a price for an order, offer two-thirds of the cost.
 When they reject that price, offer three-quarters.

-- In email communications, ask the factory representatives to repeat back to you their understanding of exactly what you're trying to do.
+- Confirm understanding and communicate clearly.
+In email communications, ask the factory representatives to repeat back to you their understanding of exactly what you're trying to do.
 Better yet, create a video that shows and explains exactly what you're trying to do.
 Clear and frequent communication is the best way to avoid misunderstandings.

 What to look for in a factory

-Marco Perry, founder of the New York-based strategy, design and engineering firm Pensa, advised looking for a factory that not only has the tools you need, but also operates as a partner to help you make a great product.
+Marco Perry, founder of strategy, design and engineering firm Pensa, advised looking for a factory that not only has the tools you need, but also operates as a partner to help you make a great product.

 "More often than not, the factory is going to assist in many other aspects of production than just making and assembling parts," said Perry, who has more than 20 years of experience as an inventor.
 "For that reason, as much as possible, you should look for a factory that makes products in the same category.
 General-purpose factories are not as knowledgeable in the nuances of what makes a product great."